UDF using python function in PySpark

 validate_mobile_number_udf = F.udf(lambda n: validate_mobile_number(n),T.BooleanType())

-# Use UDF
+# Use UDF to create a new column

 df = contact_df.withColumn("is_number_valid", validate_mobile_number_udf(F.col("mobile_number")))